Psalms For Life

 Psalm 89

-Where is your unfailing love, Lord?
+Where’s your unfailing love, Lord?

-An Ethan the Ezrahite maskil.
+An Ethan the Ezrahite contemplation.

 I will sing of YHWH’s acts of love forever.